 United Way of Greater Cleveland

-United Way 2-1-1 is available 24/7 to help those with questions about the coronavirus and to provide access to support services and programs.
+United Way 2-1-1 is available 24/7 to help those with questions about the coronavirus and to provide access to support services and programs, including scheduling for the COVID-19 vaccine.
 Se habla español.

 Call 855-401-3013 or visit uhhospitals.org/services/coronavirus.